The Dos and Don’ts of Self-Care

 Make your coping mechanisms your only form of self-care.

 Our coping and protective strategies are quite sneaky and can disguise themselves as self-care.
 So, be mindful not to make your coping mechanisms and forms of numbing and escape (e.g., drinking alcohol, smoking cigarettes, shopping excessively, eating excessively, binge watching TV, endlessly playing games or surfing social media channels on your phone, etc) your only form of self-care.
-These activities that have habitually protected from feeling bad (whatever they are for you) can feel great in the moment because they keep your stress and negative emotions at bay, but because they don’t actually do anything to acknowledge and relieve your stress and negative emotions, your emotional and other overwhelm will just be piling up in the background, waiting to explode and make itself known at the first opportunity.
-Not only that, but unlike self-care which leads you to feel better the next morning you’ll wake up doubting yourself and how much of that coping behavior you really needed to engage in.
+These protective strategies often develop for understandable reasons — they help us avoid overwhelm, pain, loneliness, stress, shame, or emotional discomfort.
+But because they rarely acknowledge and relieve the stress and negative emotions you’re feeling below the surface, your stress and overwhelm will likely just be piling up in the background, waiting to explode and make itself known at the first opportunity.
+Not only that, but unlike self-care— which leads you to feel better the next morning— you’ll wake up doubting yourself and how much of that coping behavior you really needed to engage in.

 Our coping and protective strategies are quite sneaky and can disguise themselves as self-care.